raisely/cli/README.md

 The CLI is built on Node.js, so you'll need Node.js installed to use it.

+For an intro and an explainer on local development in Raisely, read our [Raisely Developers Quickstart](https://developers.raisely.com/docs/developer-quickstart).

 ## Issues

 For problems directly related to the CLI, [add an issue on GitHub](https://github.com/raisely/cli/issues/new).